weo-edu/weo-old/README.md

 Image for action.

 __template__
-Handlebars template for rendering event in event.
+Handlebars template for rendering event in feed.

 __adverbs__ (validator)
 List of allowed adverbs.